Skitttz/fates-v2-api/README.md

 - **View Clothing Items**: Retrieve a list of available clothing.
 - **Search/Filter**: (optional in future versions) Filter items by attributes like type, color, or size.

+> [!NOTE]
-> **Note**: No cart or purchasing functionality in this version, only a clothing showcase. 🛒🚫
+> No cart or purchasing functionality in this version, only a clothing showcase. 🛒🚫

 ## 🚀 Getting Started